Atsushi (musician): Image

 Atsushi is known for wearing sunglasses as a trademark of his image, which he began to do after reacting badly to the bright lights on television sets.
 He is also known for his buzz cut-style hair style, a style he has kept since 2003.

 Personal life

 Atsushi is a huge fan of American R&B trio Boyz II Men.
-In addition to his native Japanese, Atsushi is also fluent in English and Chinese.
+In addition to his native Japanese, Atsushi is fluent in English and can also speak Chinese.

+Artistry

+Repertoire

+Atsushi's repertoire contains elements of R&B, jazz, and even crossover music.
+For example, his 2016 dome trek Exile Atsushi Live Tour 2016: It's Showtime! is jazz-themed, as is the tour's theme song "Beautiful Gorgeous Love".

+Voice

+Atsushi is widely recognized for his tenor vocal range.